h15200/notes/redux.md

-Redux is a library that manages state as an alternative to using state in React components.
-Both methods tries to track changing data
+# Redux is a library that manages global state (as opposed to component state)

+- MVC (Model, View, Controller) used to be the way stores were made. bi-directional data flow, so hard to debug has both the view and controller might change the state in the store.

+- Flux introduced a uni-directional data flow, making it easier to debug.
+It used MULTIPLE stores, which made updating state and debugging still difficult and coding clunky.
+All logic was done in individual stores

+- Redux introduced reducers, which allowed combining all previous stores into one.
+Even easier to work with than Flux, especially in React if using `useSelector` and `useDispatch` instead of HOFs.

 ## set up and overview